 - Not N-S equations based.
 This differs it from major or mainstream CFD codes.

 - Marketed by MSC.
-This gives it a great exposure.
+This gives it a significant exposure.
 (Why didn’t MSC acquire it?)

 There are some obvious advantages of LBE approach:

-- Intrinsic linear scalability in parallel computing, because the collision are calculated locally.
+- Intrinsic linear scalability in parallel computing, because the collisions are calculated locally.

 - Efficient inter-phase interaction handling for multiphase flow because phase interaction is inherently included in the particle collisions.

-Of course, there are some obvious disadvantages of LBE approach:
+Of course, there are some apparent disadvantages of LBE approach:

 As for accuracy, the claim of better accuracy of LBE approach is only theoretically, and probably, correct.
-In the reality, N-S equations approach is still the most reliable one, due to its maturity.
-Anyway, the accuracy depends on: 1).the physical problem; 2). the numerical implementation; 3). models/correlation used.
+In reality, N-S equations approach is still the most reliable one, due to its maturity.
+Anyway, the accuracy depends on 1).
+The physical problem; 2).
+The numerical implementation; 3).
+Models/correlation used.
 LBE approach itself will not give you more accurate results.
 It is up to the software implementation, and the user(usage).

 Therefore, it is too early to say the lattice Boltzmann will change the landscape of CFD market.
-LBE approach still need time to prove itself, need more validation cases.
+LBE approach still needs time to prove itself, needs more validation cases.
 Some big players will still adopt the wait-and-see strategy as in any other industry.
-But it is very possible, some will be considering whether they will invest in this area.
+But it is possible that some will be considering whether they will invest in this area.